My Approach to Helping

 More Info About My Practice

-I offer a free 1/2 hour in person consultation.
-My fee is $120 per session.
-I sometimes offer a sliding scale, please inquire if needed.
+I offer a free 20 minute consultation.
+My fee is $140 per 50 minute session.
+I have wonderful Associates in my practice who can offer a sliding scale between $70-$110, please inquire if needed.

 My View on the Purpose of Psychotherapy